-- Perinatal services should have a formalised approach for systematic review of adverse events with selected escalation to serious adverse event review, including external input to reviews when required, and arrangements for dissemination of learning. - Perinatal services must ensure that perinatal professionals have recognised time in job plans with formally designated PA(s) to allow meaningful and high-quality participation in risk and governance processes. - Serious incidents should be managed in line with statutory Duty of Candour.
-Parents should be encouraged to provide their perspective(s) to reviews and should be informed of review outcomes and learning that has been generated. - Perinatal services should have a formalised approach for joint perinatal mortality reviews of every perinatal death.
-These should utilise the Perinatal Mortality Review Tool (PMRT) (30).
-Perinatal services must ensure that perinatal professionals have recognised time in job plans to allow high quality PMRT reviews, including the opportunity to provide and receive external input to PMRT. - There should be a mechanism at network level for reviewing serious adverse events, including deaths, and dissemination of learning.
+- Incident reporting systems must be embedded in comprehensive safety programmes including the implementation of standards, checklists, compulsory regular training, and the development of a safety culture based on just culture principles ^{(29,35-39).} - Perinatal services should have a formalised approach for systematic review of adverse events with selected escalation to serious adverse event review, including external input to reviews when required, and arrangements for dissemination of learning. - Perinatal services must ensure that perinatal professionals have recognised time in job plans with formally designated programmed activities (PAs) to allow meaningful and high-quality participation in risk and governance processes. - Moderate and serious incidents should be managed in line with statutory Duty of Candour. - Parents should be fully involved in and encouraged to provide their perspective(s) to reviews and must be informed of review outcomes and learning that have been generated. - Perinatal services should have a formalised approach for joint perinatal mortality reviews of every perinatal death.
+These should utilise the Perinatal Mortality Review Tool (PMRT) (40).
+Perinatal professionals must have sufficient recognised time in job plans to allow high quality PMRT reviews, including the opportunity to provide and receive external input to PMRT. - Staff involved in the PMRT process should be aware of the potential stress and distress for parents and families and should have the training and skills to provide care and communication in a trauma informed and compassionate way.